How to Write the Yale University

 When answering this question, you can continue to write about your academic, extracurricular, or personal interests.
 The question you pose will offer admissions officers insight into your interests and what you are curious about.
 Focus on what you would like to learn, and then consider who your speaker might be.
 Avoid popular answers such as Gandhi, Einstein, or Steve Jobs.
 The more unique your guest is, the more memorable your answer will be!

-Respond to one of the following prompts in 250 words or fewer.
+Please respond to one of the following prompts in 400 words or fewer.
 Please indicate the number of the prompt you choose.